Cultural practices contributing to the transmission of human immunodeficiency virus in Africa

-Reviews of Infectious Diseases (Chicago), Volume 9, Issue 6: Pages 1109-1119, November-December 1987.
+Journal Reviews of Infectious Diseases (Chicago), Volume 9, Issue 6, Pages 1109-1119.
+Nov-Dec 1987.

 Daniel B. Hrdy

 Differences between the epidemiology of AIDS cases in Africa and that in Western societies have prompted speculation regarding risk factors that may be unique to Africa.
 Because of the age and sex distribution of AIDS cases in Africa, emphasis has been placed on sexual transmission of human immunodeficiency virus (HIV).
-Factors thought to influence this sexual transmission include (1) promiscuity, with a high prevalence of sexually transmitted disease; (2) sexual practices that have been associated with increased risk of transmission of AIDS virus (homosexuality and anal intercourse); and (3) cultural practices that are possibly connected with increased virus transmission (female "circumcision" and infibulation).
-Other nonsexual cultural practices that do not fit the age distribution pattern of AIDS but may expose individuals to HIV include (1) practices resulting in exposure to blood (medicinal bloodletting, rituals establishing "blood brotherhood," and possibly ritual and medicinal enemas); (2) practices involving the use of shared instruments (injection of medicines, ritual scarification, group circumcision, genital tatooing, and shaving of body hair); and (3) contact with nonhuman primates.
+Factors thought to influence this sexual transmission include (1) promiscuity, with a high prevalence of sexually transmitted disease; (2) sexual practices that have been associated with increased risk of transmission of AIDS virus (homosexuality and anal intercourse); and (3) cultural practices that are possibly connected with increased virus transmission (female circumcision and infibulation).
+Other nonsexual cultural practices that do not fit the age distribution pattern of AIDS but may expose individuals to HIV include (1) practices resulting in exposure to blood (medicinal bloodletting, rituals establishing blood brotherhood, and possibly ritual and medicinal enemas); (2) practices involving the use of shared instruments (injection of medicines, ritual scarification, group circumcision, genital tatooing, and shaving of body hair); and (3) contact with nonhuman primates.
 At the current time promiscuity seems to be the most important cultural factor contributing to thetransmission of HIV in Africa.

 The recent spread of AIDS throughout Africa raises the question of whether the mode of transmission of human immunodeficiency virus (HIV) in Africa is different from that in the United States and other Western countries.
 Although there is widespread seropositivity to HIV in Central and East Africa1,2 and to the related T cell-lymphyocytic virus Type III (STLV-IIIAGM) in West Africa3, the absence of risk factors of intravenous drug abuse and homosexuality points to patterns of transmission that are different from those in Western society.
 The difference is especially apparent because the male-to-female ratio of affected individuals is ~1:1 in Africa vs. 19:1 in the United States and Europe4.
 This report briefly examines cultural practices that may contribute to the spread of AIDS in Africaand highlights areas that require further research.

 Any hypothesis that attempts to account for the equal sex distribution of AIDS cases in Africa must take into account the apparent age distribution of the disease.
 Cases are found in infants (who presumably acquire the disease from their mothers) and in sexually active adults.
 Although data for young children are still incomplete, AIDS cases have been reported only infrequently among those age groups, except in cases of blood transfusions.
 (Earlier reports of HIV seropositivity in children5 may have been the result of nonspecific reactions6.)
 Hence emphasis has been placed on sexual transmission of HIV.
-Factors thought to influence sexual transmission in Africa include (1) sexual promiscuity, with a high prevalence of sexually transmitted disease (STD); (2) sexual practices that have been associated with a high degree of transmission of HIV (homosexuality and anal intercourse); and (3) cultural practices that are possibly connected with increased virus transmission (female "circumcision" and infibulation).
-Other nonsexual cultural practices that do not fit the age distribution of AIDS but may expose individuals to HIV include (1) practices resulting in exposure to blood (medicinal bloodletting, rituals establishing "blood brotherhood," and possibly ritual and medicinal enemas); (2) practices involving the use of shared instruments (injection of medicines, ritual scarification, group circumcision, genital tattooing, and shaving of body hair);and contact with nonhuman primates.
+Factors thought to influence sexual transmission in Africa include (1) sexual promiscuity, with a high prevalence of sexually transmitted disease (STD); (2) sexual practices that have been associated with a high degree of transmission of HIV (homosexuality and anal intercourse); and (3) cultural practices that are possibly connected with increased virus transmission (female circumcision and infibulation).
+Other nonsexual cultural practices that do not fit the age distribution of AIDS but may expose individuals to HIV include (1) practices resulting in exposure to blood (medicinal bloodletting, rituals establishing blood brotherhood, and possibly ritual and medicinal enemas); (2) practices involving the use of shared instruments (injection of medicines, ritual scarification, group circumcision, genital tattooing, and shaving of body hair);and contact with nonhuman primates.

 Female circumcision and Infibulation

 It seems to be relatively difficult to pass HIV during normal vaginal intercourse.
 Only 10% of habitual heterosexual contacts of hemophiliacs with AIDS become seropositive7.
 Thus, it has been proposed that heterosexual transmission is somehow enhanced in Africa.
 Of course, even with a low rate of transmissibility, large numbers of sexual contacts will place a promiscuous individual at high risk for acquiring the infection.
 Enhanced heterosexual transmissibility may not required for explanation of the equal sex ration among AIDS cases in Africa if it is assumed that the virus originated and was spread in the promiscuous heterosexual population.
-The same type of "epidemiologic accident" may account for HIV transmission in the promiscuous homosexual and drug addict populations in the West.
-However, it has been proposed that heterosexual transmission is, in fact, enhanced in Africa because of the widespread practice of female circumcision [8,9].
+The same type of epidemiologic accident may account for HIV transmission in the promiscuous homosexual and drug addict populations in the West.
+However, it has been proposed that heterosexual transmission is, in fact, enhanced in Africa because of the widespread practice of female circumcision8,9.

 Figure 1

-Figure 1: Distribution of female excision (hatched area) and infibulation (cross hatched area) in Africa (see).
+Figure 1: Distribution of female excision (hatched area) and infibulation (cross hatched area) in Africa (see

 Female circumcision is a euphemism for female genital mutilation.
 Although it is usually performed at or shortly before puberty in Africa, female circumcision has little relation to the practice of male circumcision and is not usually an initiation rite per se.
 Three types of female circumcision occur in Africa.
 The most extreme, termed infibulation or pharaonic circumcision, involves partial closure of the vaginal orifice after excision of varying amount of tissue from the vulva, In its extreme form, all of the mons veneris, labia majora and minora, and clitoris are removed and the involved areas closed by means of sutures or thorns.
 After the operation the thighs are strapped together for 4—8 weeks, with complete occlusion of the introitus being prevented by the insertion of a matchstick or other wooden object.
 A more moderate form of female circumcision is excision, which involves removal of the clitorus and part of the labia minora.
 The mildest form, Sunna circumcision is circumferential excision of the clitoral prepuce10.
-Another practice that involves female genital mutilation is making "gishiri cuts," which are incisions on the vaginal wall and presumably serve the same purpose as female circumcision11.
+Another practice that involves female genital mutilation is making gishiri cuts, which are incisions on the vaginal wall and presumably serve the same purpose as female circumcision11.
 In may cases of infibulation and occasional cases of excision, the vaginal opening must be cut open by the husband (defibulation) in order for childbirth (or in severe cases, sexual relations) to occur.
 After childbirth the woman is often sewn up again.

-In premodern times there were various "ritual" explanations for the practice of female circumcision.
+In premodern times there were various ritual explanations for the practice of female circumcision.
 However, the practice continues in modern Christian and Muslim Africa.
-When it can be afforded, infibulation now is often performed in hospitals (primarily in northwestern Africa12), so a "ritual" or "traditional" explanation for the practice seems less likely.
+When it can be afforded, infibulation now is often performed in hospitals (primarily in northwestern Africa12), so a ritual or traditional explanation for the practice seems less likely.
 One recent theory proposes that the practice is an effort by males (and lineages) to curtail female sexual pleasure and hence illicit sexual liasons, thereby increasing certainty regarding paternity13.
 In rural tribes where female circumcision occurs, it is nearly universal in the female population; however, its prevalence is decreasing in urban areas11

 Female circumcision has been postulated to increase the likelihood of AIDS transmission via increased exposure to blood in the vaginal canal8.
 The presumed explanation is that the small introitus, the presence of scar tissue (which may cause tissue friability), and the abnormal anatomy of a mutilated vagina would predispose to numerous small (or large) tears in the mucosa during intercourse.
 These tears would tend to make the squamous vaginal epithelium similar in permeability to the columnar mucosa of the rectum, with increased absorption of secretions (and virus).
 A less likely explanation involves sexual intercourse shortly at or shortly after the time of female circumcision, when open wounds are present.